robusta-dev/prometheus-remediation/README.md

 # Introduction
 Remediate Prometheus alerts by taking action.
 Built for people using Prometheus and Kubernetes.

-Support kube-prometheus-stack and other common Prometheus distributions.
+Supports kube-prometheus-stack and other common Prometheus distributions.

 # Supported Actions